-The audit of the 2019/20 Statement of Accounts was not completed until January 2024 for the reasons set out in our opinion on those financial statements dated 22 January 2024.
+The audit of the 2020/21 Statement of Accounts was not completed for the reasons set out in our opinion on those financial statements dated 4 December 2024.

-The Council did not publish their draft 2020/21 Statement of Accounts until 5 November 2021, compared to the statutory publication deadline of 31 July 2021, which is referred to below in the value for money section of our report.
+The Council did not publish their draft 2021/22 Statement of Accounts until 1 August 2022, compared to the statutory publication deadline of 31 July 2022 which is referred to below in the value for money section of our report.